MicrosoftDocs/powerapps-docs/articles/add-configure-controls.md

 	![A text box with text aligned to the top of the box](./media/add-configure-controls/change-align.png)

 ## Configure a control in the formula bar ##
-Each change that you made earlier in this topic updated the value of a property for that control you configured.
+Each change that you made earlier in this topic updated the value of a [property](reference-properties.md) for the control that you configured.

 - When you resized the control, you changed its **Width** property.
 - When you moved the control, you changed its **X** and **Y** properties.